-For some time now, Bluetooth has been the preferred technology to wirelessly pair two devices, and over the years we’ve seen it change and become better and better in the process.
+For some time now, Bluetooth has been the preferred technology to wirelessly pair two gadgets, and over the years, we’ve seen it change and become better and better in the process.
 Yet, unfortunately, some old-school myths about it still persist.
 It’s time to bust them.

 1. “Enabling Bluetooth Kills Battery Life”

-Back in the early days of smartphones, yes, keeping your Bluetooth on led to a drop in your battery life.
+In the early days of smartphones, yes, keeping your Bluetooth switched on led to a drop in your battery life.
 That’s because once your connection was on, it would actively look for devices to pair with at all times.

 But that’s a smartphone myth you can now forget.
 With the new Bluetooth standards starting with version 4 and beyond, we got something called the Low Energy (LE) module.